Meat Puppet (video game): Plot

+Ultimately, the game builds toward a two-fold climax: the assassination of the final ambassador and a confrontation with the Martinet.
+Lotos must stop him, disable her internal bomb, reclaim her identity—and decide whether to trust Dumaine’s promise of mutual salvation or face the cost of freedom alone.

 Reception

 Next Generation reviewed the game, rating it three stars out of five, and stated that "Meat Puppet is the sort of game that keeps you playing just to see what happens next, so it's probably best not to give away anything else.
 With better control, it would have rated a star higher, no question.
 As it is, the gameplay is just solid enough to let you keep coming back."

 Siew-Ching Goh for Australian newspaper The Age said "why set your heart on a showdown when the more likely outcome is being late for the appointment?
 You'll still have a lot of fun, anyway, running around with Lotos."